Palette-Pickers/paint-mixer/README.md

    - The `usePalette` hook manages the palette using the React state.
 Each color in the palette is represented as an object containing its RGBa string, label, parts in the mix, and optionally a recipe of colors used to create it.

 5. **Color Naming**:
-   - The `useColorNaming` hook uses the `fetchColorName` function to fetch a name for a color based on its hex value, leveraging the `color-name-list` library.
+   - The `useColorName` hook fetches a name for a color based on its hex value, leveraging the `color-name-list` library.

 6. **Local Storage**:
    - The `useLocalStorage` hook ensures the palette is saved to and loaded from local storage, allowing it to persist across browser sessions.